snap-stanford/snap-python/doc/source/reference/composite.rst

 THashSetKeyI
 ============

 An iterator over the values in a :class:`THashSet` object.
+Normally, these objects are not created directly, but via a call to the hash table class :class:`THashSet` method, such as :func:`BegI`.

 .. class:: THashSetKeyI()
            THashSetKeyI(SetKeyI)